 Typical high speed ADCs use both clock edges to generate a variety of internal timing signals and, as a result, may be sensitive to clock duty cycle.
-Commonly, a $\pm 5\%$ tolerance is required on the clock duty cycle to maintain dynamic performance characteristics.
+Commonly, a 50% duty cycle clock with $\pm 5\%$ tolerance is required to maintain optimum dynamic performance, as shown in Figure 52.